gilburns/Installomator-wiki/Tutorial-3-for-a-label-with-a-bad-versioning.md

     type="dmg"
     downloadURL="https://configure.zsa.io/wally/osx"
     appNewVersion=""
-    expectedTeamID=""
+    expectedTeamID="V32BWKSNYH"
     ;;
 ```

 ## Manually grab TeamID

-For some reason we did not get TeamID out, that must have been due to the script actually failing over the above output.
-We can find TeamID, by mounting the dmg manually, and run this from Terminal (I wrote `spctl -a -vv ` and dragged the app to Terminal:
+In the priginal writing of this turorial, I did not get the TeamID out in the original run of `buildLabel.sh`, so I wrote how to manually find the TeamID, like this:
 ```
 % spctl -a -vv /Volumes/Wally/Wally.app
 /Volumes/Wally/Wally.app: accepted